DoWithPassion/NextJs/README.md

         "params": [Means url params],

      }
+   - But this context does not contain any request object.

    - If you have a dynamic page [params].js, by default the page is not pre-generated.
 Because nextjs dont know how many pages need to be prerendered by that page slug.
 So the staticProps will cause an error if we use in the dynamic pages.
    - Dynamic pages need to know which param values will be available for this js file, [param].js as multiple concrete page instances will be pre-generated for based on thr param values.